Canop/miaou.gpt/README.md

-A chat bot for [Miaou](https://miaou.dystroy.org/), using the OpenAPI API.
+A chat bot for [Miaou](https://miaou.dystroy.org/), using the OpenAI API.